 Lewy body dementia is a form of dementia that is characterized by the accumulation of Lewy bodies in the brain.
 Lewy bodies are collections of abnormal proteins that can cause damage to nerve cells.
 Symptoms of Lewy body dementia include confusion, hallucinations, changes in mood or behavior, movement difficulties, and difficulty speaking or understanding language.

 Parkinson's disease dementia is a type of dementia that is caused by Parkinson's disease.
 Parkinson's disease causes gradual loss of muscle control and movement, which can lead to cognitive impairment and dementia.
-Symptoms of Parkinson's disease dementia may include slowed movements, difficulty speaking, problems with vision (especially at night), changes in mood or personality, and decreased energy.
+Symptoms of Parkinson's dementia disease may include slowed movements, difficulty speaking, problems with vision (especially at night), changes in mood or personality, and decreased energy.

 Solutions To Sleeping With Dementia